-Located in Yuchi Township, Nantou County, Sun Moon Lake (日月潭) is Taiwan’s largest freshwater lake and is Taiwan’s premier visitor destination.
+Located in Yuchi Township, Nantou County, Sun Moon Lake (日月潭) is Taiwan’s largest freshwater lake and is Taiwan’s premier travel destination.
 Millions of travellers visit the famous Sun Moon Lake National Scenic Area (日月潭國家風景區) because the area is scenic, has a ton of outdoor activities and has a relaxing vibe.

-Before you visit Sun Moon Lake, Taiwan
+Before you start your Sun Moon Lake itinerary

 - Sun Moon Lake is also known as “honeymoon lake” and a “lovers lake.”
 It is common to see couples visit the lake to take wedding photos.
-But just because couples like to visit Sun Moon Lake, doesn’t mean it is not the right destination for solo travellers.
+But just because couples like to visit Sun Moon Lake, it doesn’t mean it is not the right destination for solo travellers.

 - The easiest way to get to Sun Moon Lake is by taking a direct bus from Taichung.
 The journey takes 1.5 hours.